 Kerf: a slit or incision on an edge made by a saw or cutting torch.

 “The contractor made a kerf in the board to mark where he had to cut.”

 Let’s kick that around: let’s talk about it.

 “Let’s kick that around before we make a final decision.”

 Like herding cats: referring to a difficult or impossible task.

 “Managing this team of engineers is like herding cats.”

 Magic Smoke: a humorous name for the smoke made from overheated electrical equipment.
-So, when you power on an electrical device, you want it to work without letting out any of its “magic smoke”.
+When you power on an electrical device, you want it to work without it releasing its “magic smoke”.

 “Go do the magic smoke test to see if the equipment works or not.”